Black Diamond Transition Glove Review

 Our Analysis and Test Results

 Other than being expensive, there are not many dislikes.
-The Velcro wrist closure is a little more bulky than it needs to be, but that is not a giant deal.
+The Velcro wrist closure is a little bulkier than it needs to be, but that is not a huge deal.
 They are not incredibly durable; just middle of the road durable.
-The finger tips will wear out before a glove with cowhide.
+The fingertips will wear out before a glove with cowhide.

 These are ideal for belaying.
 They are a little expensive for using in super heavy use situations.
 We would not use these for heavy rappelling or heavy sport crag use.
 They are better for more intermediate use such as giving an extra tight belay, multi-pitch climbing, etc.

-The downside is that at $45 they are the most expensive belay glove I have seen.
+The downside is that at $40 they are one of the most expensive belay gloves I have seen.